Buyer’s Guide: Grout Cleaners

 Grout isn’t something we usually notice until it becomes grimy, dark, and dingy.
-Fortunately, with the right cleaner, it’s easy to restore its former glory.
+Fortunately, with the right cleaner, it can often be restored to its former glory.

 Grout serves as a space filler between laid tile.
 A cement-based material, grout is made of natural minerals mixed with water.
 Since it’s slightly porous, dust, dirty water, and soap scum can coat it and even soak into it over time (especially when it’s not properly sealed).
 This dirty, moist environment provides the perfect foothold for mold and mildew to take root.